rerun-io/rerun/docs/content/getting-started/installing-viewer.md

 ---

 The [Rerun Viewer](../reference/viewer/overview.md) can be installed independent of the SDK language you're using.
+Generally, you should make sure that your SDK version matches the version of the Viewer you're using to display any data you are logging.

 There are many ways to install the viewer.
 Please pick whatever works best for your setup: